KarnbirKhera/CUDA-Vector-Addition/README.md

   - **1.09 loads : 1 store**

 Coalesced Write Only Results:
   - From the coalesced access results we can deduce the following.
 When writes are perfectly coalesced, the L2 cache has no reason to perform a read of the DRAM as the modified cache line already has a fully 32 byte valid write mask.
 Thus, the cache line can be properly evicted to the DRAM.
-This is supported by the low ratio of loads to stores, where one could conclude the 37,508 stores are likely an overhead of the kernel, and not related to the writes performed
+This is supported by the low ratio of loads to stores, where one could conclude the 37,508 loads are likely an overhead of the kernel, and not related to the writes performed

 Uncoalesced WRite Only Results:
   - From the uncoalesced access results, we can deduce the following.
 When writes are not coalesced, the L2 cache has to perform a read into the DRAM for every incomplete sector we do not fully modify.
 This is supported by the near 1:1 ratio of loads to writes.